Home

 1861 Census - Julia and Donald Robertson

 Julia Robertson (born Edinburgh) is listed in the 1861 census as a Boarder in Clifton, Bristol, England.
-Her brother Donald Robertson is not identified.
+Her brother Donald Robertson does not appear in the census.

-In the 1871 census, now 25 year old Julia Robertson, an annuitant, is listed as a visitor at 1 ‘Freemantle’?
+In the 1871 census, the 25-year-old Julia Robertson, an annuitant, is listed as a visitor at 1 ‘Freemantle’?
 Villas in Clifton, Bristol, England.

-Julia's brother, Donald Robertson (ages 23) and his wife Alice M. L. (age 22, born Frome, Somerset) were living at 29 Longford Street, Pancras/Marylebone, London.
+Julia's brother, Donald Ogilvy Morley Robertson (aged 23) and his new wife Alice Mary L. (age 22, born Frome, Somerset) were living at 29 Longford Street, Pancras/Marylebone, London.
 His occupation is listed as ‘Writer of Guide Books'.

-By 1881, 35 year old Julia is listed as a Church Worker living at 8 Ellenbro?
-Crescent, Weston Super Mare in Somerset, England.
+By 1881, 35-year-old Julia CO Robertson is listed as a Church Worker living at 8 Ellenbro Crescent, Weston Super Mare in Somerset, England.
 She appears to be living with the Penruddock family:

 Julia Cecelia Ogilvy Robertson died aged 66 on 12 November 1911.
 Her death was registered at Axbridge district, Somerset (October - December Quarter).